HOMILY WEEK 34 02 – Year I

 The readings today place before us a tension between external temporal glory and a new, inner more glorious but harder to define reality – a cosmic, tectonic shift that occurred with the resurrection of Jesus from the dead.

 The attitude of the first Christians is significant.
-Bishop Robert Barron points out in today’s Gospel Jesus responds to questions about the end of the world.
+In today’s Gospel Jesus responds to questions about the end of the world.
 When will it come?
 What will happen?
 Why were the first Christians interested in these questions?
 The simplest and deepest answer is that they had experienced the end of the world—precisely in the dying and rising of Jesus.